2326wz/about/README.md

 ### What I do
 - Addicted to ml4sg ideas, collaborate at Lacmus DL project https://lacmus-foundation.github.io
-- Achievements: created an image improvement tool https://github.com/lacmus-foundation/sharp-in
+- Achievements: created an image improvement tool https://github.com/lacmus-foundation/sharp-in with API and Telegram bot.

 ### Where I am heading
 Interested in future development as a data scientist, preferably in fields of Computer Vision or Big Data Analysis.